 An Evening In Balmaha:

 The picturesque village of Balmaha is situated on the eastern shore of Loch Lomond, and is constantly bustling with tourists and hikers.
 It is an ideal destination for exploring the area around Loch Lomond, and makes for a perfect autumn walk.
-I took a trip to Balmaha last week, with my dad, brother and niece.
-We all enjoyed an autumn walk, and the scenery showcased various shades of red, yellow, purple, orange, magenta and brown.
-We also enjoyed coffee outside at a charming cafe.
-This was next to a play park – which my niece really enjoyed.
+I took a trip to Balmaha last week, and enjoyed an autumn walk.
+The scenery showcased various shades of red, yellow, purple, orange and magenta.

 The Stand Comedy Club in Glasgow:

-It was also my friend Cheryl birthday recently, and we went to The Stand Comedy Club in the West End, and seen Elf Lyons.
+It was my friend Cheryl birthday recently, and we went to The Stand Comedy Club in the West End, and seen Elf Lyons.
 We then went to a few bars near The Stand Comedy Club, including Stravaigin and Brel in Ashton Lane.
 Stravaigin serve fantastic cocktails, and appetizers.
-It was a lovely day, and a few of us were suffering a little the next day.

 Walking My Dog During Autumn: